The Brian Jonestown Massacre interview with Anton Newcombe

 I have a flat and the studio is some place else.
 I don’t like to be confronted with my work as a living space anymore.
 It makes you feel like an asshole when you want to relax if you are staring at 20 guitars and keyboards getting dusty no matter how much work you do.

-You have your own independent label, that formed over 10 years ago and grew into a very special place for various types of music.
+You have your own independent label that formed over 10 years ago and grew into a very special place for various types of music.
 What’s the story about the label?
-How did you got the idea to start it?

 We have about 20 albums and projects out and more coming all the time with way better distribution world wide than Rob and The Committee To Keep Music Evil have.
 Way better.
 I have seven records coming out in May.
 Ha ha.
 No offence Rob, but the reason I started a new label and left the Committee is because I intend to have a label that works… and it does.

-I have a label manager Stuart Flint that use to work for Cargo UK with me and now we try and do things to slowly grow the project right.
+I have a label manager Stuart Flint that used to work for Cargo UK with me and now we try and do things to slowly grow the project right.

-You've listened to tons of albums.
-What would you say are those "less" known that had a great impact on you when you started Brian Jonestown Massacre and what are some present artists you would recommend to our readers?
+What influenced you when you started Brian Jonestown Massacre and what are some current artists you would recommend to our readers?

 See this is the point where I have to just freeze this conversation because my relationship with music is intense and can not be defined by some list that cannot do justice without the sounds to go with it and why.
 I have fucking great taste in music, fantastic taste and if I started spitting out song titles and group names it would be ten miles long because it’s longer than that and I’m not kidding.

-Austin Psych Fest is getting closer and you’ll be the headliner there.
+Austin Psych Fest is getting closer and you’ll be the headliner.
 Are you excited to play there?
-I think the festival is a great idea of getting all this psychedelic, alternative bands together...

 It’s an honor, I’m more than excited, I’m nervous.
 I want everyone to have a great time and I am thankful to be invited again.

-After the festival you plan to tour Europe and maybe we can catch you somewhere… Where all will you go on your tour and what can the audience expect?
+After the festival you plan to tour Europe.
+What can the audience expect?